General Overview:

 It is recommended that students take the Spanish courses offered through the Early College program.
 Early College Spanish 1 is equivalent to levels 1 and 2 for high school Spanish and Spanish 2 is equivalent to level 3.
 A student who has already taken Spanish 1 with TUSD will actually have better experience due to the knowledge already gained.
 Students will be able to complete three levels of Spanish in one year through the Early College program.

-Students can choose to continue to take North High’s Spanish courses if they are in the Early College Program, but it is recommended that they take the Early College Program Spanish courses so that they can accelerate their pathway.
+Students can choose to continue to take North and Torrance High’s Spanish courses if they are in the Early College Program, but it is recommended that they take the Early College Program Spanish courses so that they can accelerate their pathway.

 If students opt to take a different language, they will miss out on 10 units of coursework offered through the Early College Program, unless they choose to take their language through El Camino.
-Not taking a language through the Early College program can impact the student’s ability to complete IGETC/Associate’s Degree requirements.
+Not taking a language through the Early College program can impact the student’s ability to complete Cal-GETC/Associate’s Degree requirements.
 Students can find other ways to complete 10 units of ECC coursework, including during the summer terms.
 This can be discussed with the Counselor.

 We do not recommend that students take Algebra 1 in the summer, as it is a foundational math course for high school students.
 Students will have the opportunity to take Geometry in the summer after they have completed Algebra 1, which will allow them to accelerate their math sequence and take Algebra 2 in grade 10.